dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 [`GitBash`][ref-git-bash] and [`Cygwin`][ref-cygwin] if you compile the included map extraction tools under Ubuntu.
 That's why I created a [`shared folder`][ref-sharef] with the client as separate drive for the Ubuntu to access when I configured the [`Shared Folders`][ref-sharef] option in the VM settings.
-Now open a root GUI explorer via `suto nautilus` in the terminal.
+Now open a root GUI explorer via `sudo nautilus` in the terminal.
 This will open the `nautilus` explorer with root privileges as the `VM` shared folder drive is owned by the root user.
 Now copy the map extracting tools in the root folder of the client where `WoW.exe` is located and then start `./ExtractResources.sh`.
 This will create a bunch of folders like `maps`, `vmaps`, `mmaps`, `dbc`,